AndroidCrypto/ESP32_Simple_CSV_Parser/README.md

 It is a supplementary project and article for other articles regarding [Meteomatics.com](https://www.meteomatics.com/) to keep them shorter.
 The final code of this parser is used in my projects "" and "" (links comin soon).

-This is the accompanying repository for my article "How to parse a Meteomatics.com Weather Forecast CSV file with an ESP32" available here:
+This is the accompanying repository for my article "**How to parse a Meteomatics.com Weather Forecast CSV file with an ESP32**" available here:

 ## Runtime Environment
 ````plaintext